 - Has been used to treat fatigue, diabetes, debility, urinary tract infections, edema, nephritis, ulcers, prolapse of organs, and night sweats.

 Nutritional Benefits of Astragalus Root

 - Contains many mineral trace elements such as zinc, iron, copper, magnesium, manganese, calcium, potassium, sodium, rubidium, and cobalt.

 - May be taken as tea, in capsules, as tincture, or in food.

 Cautions and Side Effects of Astragalus Root

 - Generally considered safe and side effects are rarely reported.
-Safe to use during nursing and pregnancy, and safe for children.

 - May interfere with certain heart medications such as beta blockers, anti-coagulants, and certain diuretics.
 If you are taking any of these medications you must consult a physician before use.